EGPAFMalawiHIS/test-project/README.md

 # test-project
-This is just a test project to automate deployments of tags to other
+This is just a test project to get us wet on how to use GitHub Actions.
+The following are the current workflows in this project:
+1. push-tags.yml
+2. code-reviews.yml

-# Push Tags to Destination Repo GitHub Action
+## Push Tags to Destination Repo GitHub Action

 This GitHub Action is designed to push tags from a source repository to a destination repository.
 It is triggered on any tag push to the source repository.
 The workflow is in the ```.github/workflows``` directory under the name ```push-tags.yml```

-## Workflow Details
+### Workflow Details

 The workflow consists of three main steps: